-Introducing the Acute Psychiatric Outpatient Program (APOP) at Sage
+Introducing Sage’s NEW Acute Psychiatric Outpatient Program (APOP)

 Have you started researching rehabilitation options?
-You might want to consider our Acute Psychiatric Outpatient Program, also known as APOP.
+You might want to consider Sage’s Acute Psychiatric Outpatient Program, also known as APOP.

 APOP is specifically designed for the short-term, intensive treatment of severe mental health symptoms.
 The goal is to help you improve enough to be transferred to a lower level of care, such as our intensive outpatient programs.

 Our APOP includes a suite of services, including, but not limited to: